2019 UTME: JAMB Remits N5bn To FG | Leadership Newspaper

 2019 UTME: JAMB Remits N5bn To FG

-The Joint Admissions and Matriculation Board (JAMB) says it remitted N5 billion to the Federal Government purse after the conduct of its 2019 Unified Tertiary Matriculation Examination (UTME).
+The Joint Admissions and Matriculation Board (JAMB) said it has remitted N5 billion to the federal government’s purse after the conduct of its 2019 Unified Tertiary Matriculation Examination (UTME).

-This is contained in the board’s weekly bulletin, tagged signed by the JAMB’s Head of Media and Information, Dr Fabian Benjamin, on Monday in Lagos.
+This is contained in the board’s weekly bulletin, tagged signed by the JAMB’s head of Media and Information, Dr Fabian Benjamin, yesterday in Lagos.

-Benjamin explained later in a telephone interview with the News Agency of Nigeria (NAN) that the Federal Government gave back N2 billion out of the N5 billion to the board to enhance its operations.
+Benjamin explained that the federal government gave back N2 billion out of the N5 billion to the board to enhance its operations.

 Meanwhile, some 2019 UTME candidates have alleged challenges in accessing their results through telephone as advised by JAMB.